JLDaquipa/Refocus-Project-NewsWebsite/README.md

-# Refocus Module 2 Individual Project - News Website
+# Refocus Module 2 Individual Project 🏆
+Project Name: News Website <br>
+Description: A website where you can read news about web development.